ReCodee/ad-stream/README.md

   - `AdID`: Unique identifier for the clicked ad.
   - `Timestamp`: Time when the click occurred.
   - `VideoTime`: Video timestamp at which the ad was clicked.
+  - `Position`: Position of the ad on the screen when clicked.
+  - `HoverTime`: Time spent hovering over the ad before clicking.
 - Saves the click data in the PostgreSQL `clicks` table.

+### **GET /ws**
+- Establishes a WebSocket connection with the client.
+- Sends a random ad to the client every 10 seconds.